BurnyCoder/auto-picbreeder/README.md

-# Picbreeder
+# Auto Picbreeder

-Picbreeder but LLMs can play the role of humans.
-Picbreeder evolves images without any training data using Compositional Pattern Producing Networks (CPPNs) evolved by NEAT (NeuroEvolution of Augmenting Topologies).
+Auto Picbreeder is Picbreeder but LLMs can play the role of humans.
+Picbreeder evolves images without any training data using [Compositional Pattern Producing Networks (CPPNs)](https://en.wikipedia.org/wiki/Compositional_pattern-producing_network) evolved by [NEAT (NeuroEvolution of Augmenting Topologies)](https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies).

-## About

-Picbreeder is based on an idea from Jimmy Secretan, originally proposed in a meeting of the [Evolutionary Complexity Research Group (EPlex)](https://en.wikipedia.org/wiki/Kenneth_Stanley) at the University of Central Florida in [Spring 2006](https://x.com/jsecretan/status/1865945596579975478).
-It allows users to evolve images using [Compositional Pattern Producing Networks (CPPNs)](https://en.wikipedia.org/wiki/Compositional_pattern-producing_network) evolved by [NEAT (NeuroEvolution of Augmenting Topologies)](https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies).
+**CPPNs** are neural networks that take pixel coordinates as input and output colors, using diverse activation functions (sin, cos, gaussian, etc.) to create complex patterns at infinite resolution. **NEAT** is a genetic algorithm that evolves both the topology and weights of these networks, starting simple and growing more complex over generations.

 <img width="440" height="979" alt="image" src="https://github.com/user-attachments/assets/9f6d1a0b-69ee-4809-8d7a-d9d73f39665f" />